What Is Considered a Good Settlement? Fair Compensation

 Documentation strength impacts settlement value

-Strong medical documentation, witness statements, and expert testimony significantly increase what is considered a good settlement.
+Strong medical documentation, witness statements, and expert testimony may influence how insurers and opposing parties evaluate settlement discussions.
 Cases with clear causation between the incident and injuries typically settle for higher amounts than those with disputed medical connections.

 Geographic location influences settlement amounts